 2. The monthly newsletter must be received by the members prior to the next General Meeting.

 D. Transfer of Records

-1. The transferring of all records shall be accomplished during the July Board of Directors Meeting.
+1. The transferring of all records shall be accomplished during the June board of Directors Meeting.

 2. The Secretary shall keep all diskettes containing all the Club’s records and forms.
 When a document is originated or updated, this disk will be updated.
 The website will be updated and a hard copy of the original documents will be maintained.